DreamyWanderer/GPABookmarklet_Maintanence/README.md

 ## What is this?

-This is a forked version of GPABookmarlet utility, which is created by [dtrung98's repository](https://github.com/dtrung98/GPABookmarklet).
+This is a forked version of GPABookmarlet utility, which is created by the execellent [dtrung98's repository](https://github.com/dtrung98/GPABookmarklet).
+Thank you so much for providing this repository as an open source project!

 It has been 4 years since the last updated of original repository, and unfortunately I observed a bug comes from Portal itself which this bookmarklet need to deal with.
 Although they are not computation bugs (which will be more severe), but they can cause some confusion for user.
 Recently the portal is receiving frequenly updating, so I think there should be a consistent maintenance for GPABookmarklet to cope with those changings 😢.